 When I started the ripping back of the first sock’s toe I was didn’t like pulling out the neat kitchener stitch.
 It always takes me a bit of time and I still haven’t committed the steps to memory.

 The tutorial by Purl Soho is the one I look at for the steps.

 The darker yarn has now finished the toe of the first sock and using the kitchener stitch the toe is closed.
 I do love the kitchener stitch.
 It is so clever how it gives a seamless finish.

-I love how the colors of shone with the stockinette stitch.
-It shows the hand painted beauty of the yarns.
+I love how the colors shone with the stockinette stitch.
+It shows the hand-painted beauty of the yarns.
 The 100% merino is soft and warm on my feet.

-I’m so happy to have completed another pair of handmade socks.
+I’m happy to complete another pair of handmade socks.